HardlyDifficult/Tutorials/Chapter3.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 The LevelManager is going to be responsible for starting and restarting a level.
-It does this by instantiating a player and then broadcasting to other interested components that the level is restarting, via ICareWhenPlayerDies.
+It does this by instantiating a player and then broadcasting to all components which inherit from PlayerDeathMonoBehaviour when the level restarts.

 The LevelManager knows when a player dies by subscribing the life count in the GameController.
 When the lives go down, we push the event to all components which implement ICareWhenPlayerDies.